-Sensitivity analyses will be undertaken for calculation of the primary endpoint in order to evaluate the robustness of the analysis.
-The following sensitivity analyses will be performed for PFS:
+Sensitivity analyses may be undertaken for the efficacy endpoints in order to evaluate the robustness of the analysis.
+The following sensitivity analyses may be performed for PFS:

 Progression-Free Survival Sensitivity Analysis 1 (censoring for receiving subsequent systemic anticancer therapy): if a patient is initiated on another anticancer therapy prior to objective progression, including any postdiscontinuation treatment systemic therapy, radiotherapy, or surgical intervention, PFS will be censored at the date of the last complete objective progression-free disease assessment before initiation of the new therapy, regardless of whether or not this patient subsequently had objective progression or died.